 An event is defined as a gathering of people brought together for a common purpose by some prearrangement.
 The Town vets all public events and some private events to ensure they are safe and suitable for attendees.

-A public event is open to the public.
+A public event is open to the public, and includes ticketed events.
 They are generally larger and have a higher risk as the organisers do not know the individuals attending.
 The Town assists event organisers to manage the risks to the event attendees and surrounding residents.
 Examples of public events include school fetes, music festivals and hawkers markets.
 A Reserve Hire Booking (Council land) or Public Event Application (private land) must be made and approved before holding an event.

 Organising an event